pratyushmore/npm-parrot-minidrone/README.md

 		* drone.rotateLeft
 		* drone.rotateRight
 		* drone.animate (This helps make the drone do flips etc.)
-	2. Decide how long (in milliseconds) you want the drone to move in the specified direction, or in the case of animate choose from one of the following flips: "flipFront", "flipBack", "flipLeft", "flipRight".
+	2. Decide how long (in milliseconds) you want the drone to move in the specified direction, or in the case of _drone.animate_ choose from one of the following flips: "flipFront", "flipBack", "flipLeft", "flipRight".
 	3. Add an action to the list by typing: `makeAction(<<choice from 1>>, <<choice from 2>>)`
 * Example: If you want to do a front flip, followed by moving to the left for 2000 milliseconds, your **actions** list would look like the following:
 ```